 This means it can run on gasoline or propane, which may be a big advantage for some people.

 The power ratings are quite similar here with both of them being rated at 8000 running watts and 10,000 peak watts.

-As far as power outlets are concerned, you are going to have the same great choices on each, however, the Generac is going to provide you with covered outlets which is a huge plus for those on job sites.
+As far as power outlets are concerned, you are going to have the same great choices on each, however, the Generac is going to provide you with covered outlets which are a huge plus for those on job sites.

 Online Reviews and Scores

 While this generator only has 11 customer reviews on Amazon at the time of this post, it did manage to get a 3 out of 5 stars.

 Most of these reviews were happy customers, there were just small issues that they had with their specific orders that made the review score a little lower.

 Potential Problems / Known Issues

-While there are no widespread known issues with the XP8000E, a few people have reported starting issues with their XP8000E.
+While there are no widely known issues with the XP8000E, a few people have reported starting issues with their XP8000E.